-Fig. 95 Unlocking bar for the rear seat
+Fig. 95 For unlocking the rear seat

 Fig. 96 Rear seat backrest angle adjustment The seats may be moved forwards or backwards independently.
 The movement can be 1/3 or 2/3 of the seat.
 There are various possible positions.